-Qualification and experience: Investors view qualification and experience positively as factors to be able to provide a differential to the client and as the ability to adapt to future market challenges.
+Qualifications and experience: Investors view qualification and experience positively as factors to be able to provide a differential to the client and as the ability to adapt to future market challenges.
 Elements such as the level of certification, internal training systems, etc. are affected.

-Sales and Marketing: The team in charge of incoming revenue is key to future development.
+Sales and Marketing: The team in charge of incoming revenues is key to future development.
 The investor rewards the degree of professionalisation of this department and the degree of linkage.
 For example, variable remuneration systems are valued and non-exclusive external agent systems are penalised.